 8. Establish your transportation needs

 We know.
 Despite our cautionary note, you have short-term enthusiasm UP TO HERE.
-And with the economy (maybe) approaching normal, there is -- and will be -- a slew of new product coming our way.
 A MINI Convertible or Fiat Cabriolet may be the car of the moment, but is it going to work for you as a day-in/day-out piece of transportation?
 Conversely, you may think you need a minivan or pickup for ALL OF YOUR STUFF, but on those occasions when you're moving to a new apartment or, uh, moving home, you can rent a pickup.
-Given the cost of fuel, insurance and -- in many cities -- monthly parking, don't buy what you don't need.
+Given the cost of fuel, insurance and — in many cities — monthly parking, don't buy what you don't need.
 And perhaps consider renting what you need, only when you need it.

 7. Identify and prioritize your wants